Joshfairhead/Obsidian/Omnicient/Monad Saplings/Environmental Stewardship.md

 - [Hylo group](https://www.hylo.com/groups/enviro-stewardship-framework/join/z5X2o0hL4X)
 - [Sheep grazing methodology](https://docs.google.com/document/d/17HIapXDTOwVFZjJAdRLuRF6zAWSHw1SitErFuy-AQ7I/edit) - Ned example; peer review outside Regen
 - Does the credit matter when philantropy is the market?
 - Who is the market?
+Where will it be?
+	- Cobenefits in the EU

 #### Questions
 - Howard: Has there been work to date in using the water retention capacity of amended soil as a proxy for tilth and a measure of the social value of watershed management?
+- Howard: @will Assuming that SOC is inexpensive to measure, could we develop a correlation of AWC that can be marketed on a watershed basis to fund soil improvement in the interest of water conservation?
+-